 Firstly, one simple difference is that they cannot reproduce children through sexual intercourse.
 It is possible for SSC’s to have children, but it cannot be from sexual intercourse and therefore they are unequal and unique to each other.

 Second, having babies isn’t just a physical act, otherwise we would have no sex unless it made a baby.
 This also explains why, even though some people can’t have children, the act of sex for opposite sex couples cements their relationship in a way only sex between opposites can.
 The ‘special making babies’ act of sex, although absent in infertile couples, doesn’t diminish the child producing result of the act.

 Thirdly, we can’t deny the physiological differences between men and women.
 We can’t deny research that says the brains of men and women are wired differently.
 Our bodies are different, our muscles are different, our brains are different, and despite the remarkable ability of men and women to adapt to new situations, we have different things to offer when it comes to growth and nurturing of children.

-Lastly, this union we call marriage can produce kids, and when it does there is well attested evidence that children do best with a mother and father, or here, or here.
+Lastly, this union we call marriage can produce kids, and when it does there is well attested evidence that children do best with a mother and father, (seen here, or here).